Right-sizing the force: Army offers armor for smaller troops

 It’s a common complaint from female soldiers and small-stature men who have struggled with the bulky armor they’ve worn over two decades of war in Iraq and Afghanistan.
 But in recent weeks, the Army for the first time has begun handing out armor in three additional sizes: extra small short, small short and small long.
 The armor can be adjusted in multiple ways to fit better and allow soldiers to move faster and more freely.

 The “modular scalable vest” was distributed to more than 4,500 soldiers so far in the 82nd Airborne Division at Fort Bragg, North Carolina, over the past few weeks.
-Female soldiers will be able to get new versions of the combat shirt more tailored for a woman’s shape.
+Female soldiers also will be able to get new versions of the combat shirt more tailored for a woman’s shape.
 Those shirts are given out only when soldiers deploy.

 Army researchers have been working on the changes for years, trying to come up with combat gear that is lighter and fits better.